George-Atmatsidis/ubuntu-script-for-general-use/README.md

                 If you run the same command up to one time the logfiles will keep the out-message that what you run at the first time.(so if you wana compare the logfile with old you must create a new folder and put old logfiles inside)
                 Also for your good navication make a full screen your terminal!!
 You can use the F11 hotkey

- Dependencies : This script created and tested on Ubuntu operating system,i cant guaranty for sure if that run correct to other operating's system's like Debian.
+ DEPENDECIES : This script created and tested on Ubuntu operating system,i cant guaranty for sure if that run correct to other operating's system's like Debian.

  COPYRIGHT    : This program is free software: you can redistribute it and/or
                 modify it under the terms of the GNU General Public License as